PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

   tests because of slight differences due to limited precision, rounding errors, and revisions to fundamental constants.

-Use `numpy.isclose` when comparing floating point numbers and `astropy.units.isclose` for |Quantity| instances to avoid these difficulties.
-For comparing arrays, use `numpy.allclose` and `astropy.units.allclose` instead.
+In order to avoid these difficulties, use `numpy.testing.assert_allclose` when comparing floating point numbers and arrays, and `astropy.tests.helper.assert_quantity_allclose` when comparing |Quantity|
+instances.
 The ``rtol`` keyword for each of these functions sets the acceptable relative tolerance.
 The value of ``rtol`` should be set ∼1–2 orders of magnitude greater than the expected relative uncertainty.
 For mathematical functions, a value of ``rtol=1e-14`` is often appropriate.
 For quantities that depend on physical constants, a value between ``rtol=1e-8`` and ``rtol=1e-5`` may be required, depending on how much